dahlia/fedify/docs/manual/actor.md

     preferredUsername: handle,
     // Context.getActorKeyPairs() method dispatches the key pairs of an actor
     // by the handle, and returns an array of key pairs in various formats.
-    // In this example, we only use the CryptographicKey instances.
+    // In this example, we only use first CryptographicKey.
-    publicKey: (await ctx.getActorKeyPairs(handle))
+    publicKey: (await ctx.getActorKeyPairs(handle))[0].cryptographicKey,
-      .map(keyPair => keyPair.cryptographicKey),
     // Many more properties; see the previous section for details.
   });
 })